-(20) Any unsafe electrical equipment at the workplace must be disconnected or isolated from its electricity supply and is not to be reconnected until it is repaired or tested by a competent person and found to be safe or is replaced or permanently removed from use.
+(15) Any unsafe electrical equipment at the workplace must be disconnected or isolated from its electricity supply.
+It is not to be reconnected until it is repaired or tested by a competent person and found safe, replaced or permanently removed from use.

-Inspection and testing of electrical equipment
+Inspection and Testing of Electrical Equipment

-(21) Electrical equipment must be regularly inspected and tested by a competent person if the electrical equipment is supplied with electricity through an electrical socket outlet (plug in equipment), and used in an environment in which its normal use exposes the equipment to operating conditions that are likely to result in damage to the equipment or a reduction in its expected life span.
+(16) Electrical equipment must be regularly inspected and tested by a competent person if the electrical equipment is supplied with electricity through an electrical socket outlet (plug in equipment), and used in an environment in which its normal use exposes the equipment to operating conditions that are likely to result in damage to the equipment or a reduction in its expected life span.
 This includes conditions that involve exposing the electrical equipment to moisture, heat, vibration, mechanical damage, corrosive chemicals or dust.